pat/ruby-event-guides/railscamp/README.md

 Expenses will include some/most of the following:

 * Venue
-* Food
+* Catering
-* Buses
+* Transport

-All of these items are discussed below in more detail.
+All of these items are discussed in their respective sections of this guide.

+You will also have the assistance of the Ruby Australia treasurer for issuing and paying any invoices required for the event.

 ## Tickets